Making the process visible — human, AI, and tech.

 Mixed stages or iterative human–AI workflows.

-CAHDD™ (Computer Aided Human Designed & Developed™) is a system for showing how work was actually created — how much was human, and how much involved AI or automation.
+CAHDD™ (Computer Aided Human Designed & Developed™) is a system for showing how work was actually created: how much was human, and how much involved digital tools, automation, or AI.

 The CAHD™ stage system makes that visible by labeling the level of human involvement across design, refinement, and development.